 MARCHWAY Floating Dry Bag

-- Lightweight Compact and Durable: Made from ripstop tarpaulin with sturdy welded seam which is designed for years usage, tear, rip and puncture proof....
+- Durable and Compact: Made from ripstop tarpaulin with sturdy welded seam which is designed for years usage, tear, rip and puncture proof.
+Perfect for...

 - Waterproof Guarantee: Solid roll-top closure system provides secure watertight seal.
 Keeps your gear dry in any wet situation where the bag is not...

 - Easy Operation and Cleaning: Just put your gear in bag, grab top woven tape and roll down tightly 3 to 5 times and then plug buckle to complete seal,...

 The MARCHWAY dry bag is made using 500D ripstop PVC tarpaulin fabric, is highly durable, and capable of resisting tears, punctures, and abrasions.
 It’s seams are sewn together using high-frequency welding which ensures that water stays out and that the seams are just as resilient as the surrounding fabric.
 The roll-top sealing system is a standard and effective way of keeping water out with an airtight seal.

 Once you have adequately sealed the MARCHWAY floating dry bag to ensure no air escapes or water can enter, it can finally live up to its name by floating on water while keeping your belongings dry.
 It can do this because of its lightweight design and natural buoyancy from the air that is trapped inside.
 Furthermore, the removable and adjustable single strap of the MARCHWAY dry bag can be worn across your chest or over your shoulder for comfort.
 There are five sizes to choose from, from 5L all the way to 40L, a wide range of colors if you like to match your gear.

 Overall, we feel this is yet another solid dry bag at a very affordable price.
 It will keep your contents dry and protected from the elements.
 Furthermore, should you ever lose it out on the waters, it will float and allow you to retrieve it easily.